 For many of us, escaping away to the beach is exactly that – an escape.
 A much-needed reprieve away from the chaos and fast-paced lifestyle of the city.
-With a gaze out to the wide-ranging expanse of the ocean, we allow our minds to wander, marveling at the mystery that resides within its depths.
+Residing in a beach house, with a gaze out to the wide-ranging expanse of the ocean, we allow our minds to wander, marveling at the mystery that resides within its depths.
 We only know a fraction of what lies beneath those waves and, while the ocean itself captivates us with its beauty, our lack of answers surrounding its mysteries has inspired dread in many.

 Who could blame them?
 Many people have a rudimentary understanding of the ocean and, let’s face it, even scientists lack many of the answers as to what lies beneath the surface.
 Combine that with rising sea levels, increases in acidification and water temperature, and more, we lack the answers to understand how all of this will come to impact the ocean and – ultimately – us as we know it.
 This fear of the unknown beyond the oceanic horizon, combined with enough oceanic-based science to make this nerd content, comes together in Jeffrey A. Brown’s directorial debut THE BEACH HOUSE.
 While the premise was simple and the execution a bit poorly-paced, the references to oceanic science throughout the course of the film, parasitic-induced body horror, as well as that gut-punch of an ending will cement THE BEACH HOUSE as another memorable addition to the cosmic horror genre.